 1,906 Undocumented Afghan individuals returned to Afghanistan through the Torkham border crossing.

-As of July 2017 DTM Libya interviewed 1,301 key informants across 100 Baladiyas and 657 Muhallas.
+In May and June 2017 DTM Libya interviewed 1,301 key informants across 100 Baladiyas and 657 Muhallas.
 A total of 217,022 IDPs were identified.
 The threat of violence from conflict and the presence of armed groups was the main driver of displacement for 91% of the displaced population.

 DTM Emergency tracking tool was deployed to track and provide up to date information on sudden displacement and population movements in: Bama, Dikwa, Gwoza, Kala Balge, Konduga, Monguno and Ngala.